Upow1234/Animalation-SC/README.md

 Basic Usage:

 First the basic commands you will need for SuperCollider.

+First you must start the sound server.
+This can be done in one of three ways:
+1. Press Ctrl(Cmd)+Enter on the first line in the program, where is says "s.boot;"
+2. Press Ctrl(Cmd)+b
+3. Go to Server > Boot Server

-Click anywhere in the text of the code and press control-enter.
+Click anywhere below the first line of code and press control-enter.
 This will start Animalation.
 If you want to clear what is in the post window at any time, the command is control-shift-p.
 Click control-. (that's the control key and the period key) to completely stop Animaltion.
 All samples will be lost when control-. is pressed.